-When a Jetpets Pet Travel Consultant is putting together your pet’s itinerary, there are a number of factors that come into consideration when choosing the best airline, including:
+When a Jetpets Pet Travel Consultant is putting together your pet’s itinerary, there are several factors that come into consideration when choosing the best airlines, including:

 - Wanting to travel on the same flight? – We will do our best to accommodate this provided that the airline takes pets and has availability

 - The most direct flight – We have visibility of pet cabin space availability on all airline partner flights and will suggest the most direct flight option for your pet